Create a Micronaut Application to Collect Metrics and Monitor Them on Google Cloud Monitoring

 • Micronaut Version: (Default)

-• Features: Flyway Database Migration, GraalVM Native Image, and Micrometer Annotation
+• Features: GraalVM Native Image, Flyway Database Migration

 • Sample Code: No

 3. Click Generate Project, then click Download Zip.
-The GDK Launcher creates a Java project with the default package com.example in a directory named gcp-metrics-demo.
+The GDK Launcher creates an application with the package com.example in a directory named gcp-metrics-demo.
 The application ZIP file will be downloaded to your default downloads directory.
 Unzip it, open it in your code editor, and proceed to the next steps.

 Alternatively, use the GDK CLI as follows: